bmwhiteh/GreenwayProject_AdminPortal/README.md

 6. packages.config - Seems to be the needed drivers, plugins, etc. to allow the functionality of the admin portal
 7. serverInfo.aspx - I think this page gets the HTTP Request Responses when a Request is made, looks to set it up to print out somewhere
 8. Statistics.aspx - Shows Graphical information regarding the collected data all on one page in a vertical segment
+9. style.css - Basic css formatting for headers/footers/backgrounds etc
+10. test.aspx - Not 100% sure that this is correct, but I think this tests the Database connection
+11. Tickets.aspx - This shows a list of the current active tickets and a button to create a new ticket.
+12. Tickets_Closed.aspx - This shows a list of the tickets that have been closed.

 # List of Files that need commenting:
-9. style.css
-10. test.aspx
-11. Tickets.aspx
-12. Tickets_Closed.aspx
 13. User_Login_CS.csproj
 14. Web.config
 15. SQL/LoginDB.sql